Anastat/vue-speed-meter/docs/props/README.md

 ## `needleAnimation`

 Animation of needle.
-Moving from 0 to current value.
+Moving from the initial value to current value.
 Can be disabled with 'false'.

 <span style="color: var(--accent-color)">Type:</span> `Boolean`
 <br>